intel-lab-lkp/linux/Documentation/gpu/drm-uapi.rst

 per device.
 No ioctls except PRIME-related ioctls will be allowed on this node.
 Especially GEM_OPEN will be explicitly prohibited.
-For a complete list of driver-independent ioctls that can be used on render nodes, see the ioctls marked DRM_RENDER_ALLOW in drm_ioctl.c  Render nodes are designed to avoid the buffer-leaks, which occur if clients guess the flink names or mmap offsets on the legacy interface.
+For a complete list of driver-independent ioctls that can be used on render nodes, see the ioctls marked DRM_RENDER_ALLOW in drm_ioctl.c.
+Render nodes are designed to avoid the buffer leaks, which occur if clients guess the flink names or mmap offsets on the legacy interface.
-Additionally to this basic interface, drivers must mark their driver-dependent render-only ioctls as DRM_RENDER_ALLOW so render clients can use them.
+In addition to this basic interface, drivers must mark their driver-dependent render-only ioctls as DRM_RENDER_ALLOW so render clients can use them.
 Driver authors must be careful not to allow any privileged ioctls on render nodes.